THIS POST CONTAINS SOME AFFILIATE LINKS (See Disclosure Policy)

 I never did find out the secret ingredient in Sue and Kelly’s Old-fashioned chuckwagon beef stew.
 But I am convinced it’s one of the ingredients in my stew because my stew is amazing and the best stew I have ever tasted.
 Not to mention, that it is cooked in a slow cooker!
 This only means one thing- less work for yours truly and for YOU!

 As far as I am concerned, a slow cooker was one of the greatest small appliance inventions of all time!
-And Beef stew, especially one cooker in the slow cooker is an easy, simple, healthy and low maintenance meal.
+And Beef stew, especially one cooked in the slow cooker is an easy, simple, healthy and low maintenance meal.
 Invest a few minutes of prep, you can be gone to work all day and come home to a delicious meal.
 Whether you are looking for a cozy meal on a cool day, a hearty meal that won’t heat up your kitchen on a hot day, an easy potluck dish or cooking for a crowd, this crock pot Whisky Beef Stew is a godsend.

 YOU MAY ALSO LIKE: